cmassey2/redesigned-winner/README.md

 2. Answer these questions
    * What are the GitHub usernames and names of your team members?

-       * GitHub username 1:   cmassey2    name 1: Claire Massey
+       * GitHub username 1:   cmassey2    name 1: Claire Massey    Prefered Data Structure: RB Trees (or maybe graphs)
        * GitHub username 2:   DiaoDeYiPi    name 2: Jiahui Zhou Preferred Data Structure: No preference
-       * GitHub username 3:       name 3:   Prefered data structure:
+       * GitHub username 3:       name 3:   Prefered Data Structure:
-       * GitHub username 4:       name 4:   Prefered data structure:
+       * GitHub username 4:       name 4:   Prefered Data Structure:

    * When did you complete this exercise?
    * How long did it take your team to complete this exercise?